Storia-AI/sage/README.md

 # Want your repository hosted?

 We're working to make all code on the internet searchable and understandable for devs.
-If you would like help hosting your repository, we're onboarding a handful of repos onto our infrastructure **for free**.
+You can check out our early product, [Code Sage](https://sage.storia.ai).
+We pre-indexed a slew of OSS repos, and you can index your desired ones by simply pasting a GitHub URL.

-You'll get a dedicated url for your repo like `https://sage.storia.ai/[REPO_NAME]`.
-Just send us a message at [founders@storia.ai](mailto:founders@storia.ai)!
+If you're the maintainer of an OSS repo and would like a dedicated page on Code Sage (e.g. `sage.storia.ai/your-repo`), then send us a message at [founders@storia.ai](mailto:founders@storia.ai).
+We'll do it for free!

 ![](assets/sage.gif)